aptima-ai/aptima_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 * `language` must be `cpp`.
 * `dependencies` should include `ten_runtime`.

 Finally, configure the build settings.
-The `default_extension_cpp` provided by TEN uses `ten_gn` as the build toolchain.
+The `default_extension_cpp` provided by APTIMA uses `ten_gn` as the build toolchain.
 If developers are using a different build toolchain, they can refer to the configuration in `BUILD.gn` to set the compilation parameters.
-Since `BUILD.gn` contains the directory structure of the TEN package, we will discuss it in the next section (Downloading Dependencies).
+Since `BUILD.gn` contains the directory structure of the APTIMA package, we will discuss it in the next section (Downloading Dependencies).

 ### Download Dependencies